When depression and/or anxiety start during pregnancy it is called antenatal depression or anxiety.

 - Talk about how you are feeling.
 Give your friends and family the opportunity to be supportive by talking to them about your fears and worries.
 Once you start talking you will be surprised how many people have had similar experiences.
 Involve them in planning your supports for after the baby is born.

 - Inform your midwife and doctor.
 Tell the people who are caring for you during your pregnancy about your thoughts and emotions as they can help you to understand what is happening and monitor and support you.

-- Seek counselling.
-If you’ve tried to work through things on your own but nothing seems to work, seeing a counsellor will help.
+- Seek counselling or see a psychologist.
+If you’ve tried to work through things on your own but nothing seems to work, seeing a psychologist or counsellor will help.
 You need to find someone you feel safe with, and whom you can trust.

 - Antidepressants.
 You may benefit from antidepressant medication especially if the wellbeing of you and the baby is at risk.
 It is understandable that you would be hesitant to take medication during your pregnancy but there are some antidepressants which are safe for pregnant women.
 Talk to your doctor or midwife about the possibilities.

 - Find out about postnatal depression.
 It is not automatic that you will develop postnatal depression but it can happen, and it is important to know what to look for if your emotions continue after the birth of your baby.
 Your midwife and doctor need to be aware of how you are feeling so they can help you find the supports you need.